chadkluck/serverless-deploy-pipeline-atlantis/iam-cloudformation-service-role/README-1-IAM-CF-Service-Role.md

-# READ ME 1: Create IAM CloudFormation Service Role
+# README 1: Create IAM CloudFormation Service Role

 In order for the Deploy Pipeline stack to execute, it will need to assume an IAM role with proper permissions.
 A CloudFormation service role will need to be created before you can create any Deploy Pipeline stacks.